abpy/improved-sapling-tree-generator/README.md

 New leaf rotation options can set the leaf orientation so that the leaves face upwards and outwards in a much more realistic way.

+An object can now be set to use for leaves with dupliverts or duplifaces

 ####Change Log
 * Rearranged Interface
 * Moved radius settings to a seperate panel